33 Vegetable Spacing and Thinning Chart

 Or I just wait until it rains or my soil is moist and just gently lift the thinning's and use them somewhere else in the garden.

-Understanding Vegetable Plant Spacing
+Understanding Vegetable Plant Spacing:

 Vegetable plant spacing refers to the distance between plants in your garden.
 Proper spacing ensures that each plant has enough room to grow and receive adequate sunlight, water and nutrients.
 Overcrowded plants can lead to competition for resources, increased susceptibility to pests and diseases and reduced yields.